swooletw/laravel-hyperf.com/docs/docs/urls.md

 ### Accessing the Current URL

-If no path is provided to the `url` helper, an `Illuminate\Routing\UrlGenerator` instance is returned, allowing you to access information about the current URL:
+If no path is provided to the `url` helper, an `SwooleTW\Hyperf\Router\UrlGenerator` instance is returned, allowing you to access information about the current URL:

 ```php
 // Get the current URL without the query string...